sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-uninstall-k3s-and-install-it-securely-without-traefik.md

 ---
-title: "How to uninstall k3s and install it securely without traefik"
+title: How to uninstall k3s and install it securely without traefik
 date: 2023-08-20T15:00:00+00:00
-description: "How to uninstall k3s and install it securely without traefik in Raspberry Pi CM4"
+description: How to uninstall k3s and install it securely without traefik in Raspberry Pi CM4
 draft: false
 hideToc: false
 enableToc: true